SICKAG/sick_scan/README.md

 3. View node startup output wether the IP connection could be established
 4. Check the scanner status using the LEDs on the device.
 The LED codes are described in the above mentioned operation manuals.
 5. Further testing and troubleshooting informations can found in the file test/readme_testplan.txt
+6. If you stop the scanner in your debugging IDE or by other hard interruption (like Ctrl-C), you must wait until 60 sec. before the scanner is up and running again.
+During this time the MRS6124 reconnects twice.
+   If you do not wait this waiting time you could see one of the following messages:
+   * TCP connection error
+   * Error-Message 0x0d
+7. Amplitude values in rviz: If you see only one color in rviz try the following:
+   Set the min/max-Range of intensity display in the rane [0...200] and switch on the intensity flag in the lauch file
+8. In case of network problems check your own ip address and the ip address of your laser scanner (by using SOPAS ET).
+   * Own IP-address: ifconfig|grep "inet addr"
+   * Try to ping scanner ip address (used in launch file)

 ## SUPPORT

 * In case of technical support please open a new issue.